 At Neighborhood, Zanaida leads the chorus and the congregation in hymns each week.
 “I love working at Neighborhood church because I work with the best church staff on the planet,” Zanaida says.
 “And I get to play handbells.”

-When Zanaida isn’t playing handbells or directing the choir at Neighborhood, you can find her bouncing on her mini trampoline, assembling jigsaw puzzles, or enjoying a corndog with a chilled glass of Riesling.
+When Zanaida isn’t playing handbells or directing the choir at Neighborhood, you can find her bouncing on her mini trampoline, playing video games, or enjoying a chilled glass of Riesling.

 You can reach Zanaida by email or using extension 414.